jxnwxx/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous DoctorBase home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous `DoctorBase` home folder.

 **Q**: What happens if I accidentally type in the wrong parameters? <br>
 **A**: Do not worry, the application will pick up invalid parameters and tell you what was the issue and will not update the patient/appointment list.

+**Q**: Can I undo a mistaken deletion?
+**A**: `DoctorBase` does not currently support an undo feature.
+Once a patient or appointment is deleted, it is permanently removed.
+We recommend making sure the correct patient or appointment is selected before running delete or delete-appt.

+**Q**: Can I use `DoctorBase` without an internet connection?
+**A**: Yes. `DoctorBase` works fully offline.
+Your data is stored locally on your computer and does not require internet access.

+**Q**: Where is my data stored?
+**A**: `DoctorBase` stores your data in a file named `DoctorBase.json` inside the `data` folder, located where the .jar file is run.

-**Q**: Can I change where DoctorBase stores its data?<br>
+**Q**: Can I change where `DoctorBase` stores its data?<br>
 **A**: Yes.
-Simply move your .jar file to a different folder and rerun it.
-DoctorBase will then create and store the data in a `data/` folder, relative to the new .jar location.
+Simply move your .jar file to a different folder and re-run it. `DoctorBase` will then create and store the data in a `data/` folder, relative to the new .jar location.

+**Q**: Can I run `DoctorBase` on multiple computers?
+**A**: Yes.
+Just copy your `DoctorBase.json` file to another machine running `DoctorBase`.
+As long as both computers have Java 17 or higher, your data will load normally.

 **Q**: Can two patients share the same name?<br>
-**A**: Yes, but their NRICs must be unique as DoctorBase uses their NRIC to differentiate between patients.
+**A**: Yes, but their NRICs must be unique as `DoctorBase` uses their NRIC to differentiate between patients.

 --------------------------------------------------------------------------------------------------------------------